 - 1. Internships can occur at any time during the year, though summer is ideal as it allows for fuller immersion. - 2.
-Students will register for 3-8 credit hours of ICON 8111 (if on-campus) or ICON 8111E (if off-campus) for their internship.
-The internship course may be repeated for a maximum of 16 hours of credit.
-Departmental credit is available if needed (e.g. ANTH 8111 or 8111E).
-If departmental credit is needed, please contact your departmental graduate coordinator assistant to request the course and cc_iconphd@uga.edu. - 3.
+Students will register for 3-8 credit hours of ICON 8111E for their internship.
+The internship course may be repeated for a maximum of 16 hours of credit. - 3.
 Students will maintain regular work schedules that total a minimum of 100 hours of effort over the course of the internship. - 4.
 Students should initiate discussion of potential internships with their faculty advisors early in the ICON program.
-The ICON graduate coordinator is available to work with students and their advisors to identify an appropriate internship if assistance is needed. - 5.
+The ICON Director of Graduate Studies is available to work with students and their advisors to identify an appropriate internship if assistance is needed. - 5.
 Students need to identify an individual from his or her internship organization who will serve as a mentor throughout the internship. - 6.
 Prior to the internship beginning, students must create a brief proposal with the following information: name of organization/agency, types of activities and responsibilities the student will take on, and what the student hopes to get out of the experience.
-Internship proposals should be emailed to the ICON graduate coordinator (iconphd@uga.edu), the internship mentor, and the faculty advisor.
+Internship proposals should be emailed to the ICON Director of Graduate Studies (iconphd@uga.edu), the internship mentor, and the faculty advisor.
 Faculty advisors must approve of the internship selection (email approval is sufficient).
-The graduate coordinator will be charged with developing alternatives for students who cannot be placed in an internship for one reason or another. - 7.
+The Director of Graduate Studies will be charged with developing alternatives for students who cannot be placed in an internship for one reason or another. - 7.
 At the end of the internship, students will prepare a brief report (1-2 pages) describing what they did during the internship, what they learned, and where they think this experience might direct their careers in the future.
 Their course grade will be based on this reflection and on the recommendation of their internship mentor.
-Reports should be emailed to the ICON graduate coordinator (iconphd@uga.edu).
+Reports should be emailed to the ICON Director of Graduate Studies (iconphd@uga.edu).
 Reports are due on the last date of final exams for the current semester. - 8.
 In addition to the student report, mentors will need to complete a brief evaluation form to provide feedback on the student's duties and progress through the internship.
-Evaluation forms should be emailed to the ICON Graduate Coordinator (iconphd@uga.edu).
+Evaluation forms should be emailed to the ICON Director of Graduate Studies (iconphd@uga.edu).
 Forms are due on the last date of final exams for the current semester.
+Because holding an Incomplete grade on a student's transcript can cause them to be ineligible for scholarships and other support, it is important that both the student report and mentor evaluation be submitted before the end of the semester in which the internship takes place.
+Students should communicate the importance of this requirement to their internship mentor so that there are no delays in entering a final grade for the course.

 ^{}Students will not be assigned grades until the report and mentor evaluation forms are received.
-Contact the graduate coordinator with any questions about the ICON internship (iconphd@uga.edu).
+Contact the Director of Graduate Studies with any questions about the ICON internship (iconphd@uga.edu).

-ICON Research Assistantship Policy
+Appendix F: ICON Research Assistantship Policy